Backdoor Attacks in Peer-to-Peer Federated Learning: Conclusion

 \section{Conclusion}

-In this work, we proposed a new modular P2PFL architecture.
-Our architecture is modular, separates the learning graph from the communication graph, and allows to emulate a P2PFL system by instantiating real network topologies instead of simulating the system in memory.
-We studied backdoors attacks in this setting and showed that a small number of attackers (5\% of nodes) could achieve a 42\% attack success, without decreasing the model's accuracy on clean data.
-We showed that defenses proposed for centralized FL settings such as gradient clipping and Trimmed Mean, are ineffective in P2PFL.
-Based on the observation that data used for local learning and model updates received from peers have different ranges, we proposed a defense that used two different clipping norms, one for peer updates, and one for local data, and showed it is effective against backdoor attacks.
+We proposed a new modular P2PFL architecture that separates the learning and communication graphs, and allows to emulate a P2PFL system by instantiating real network topologies.
+We studied backdoors attacks in P2PFL and showed that a small number of attackers (5\% of nodes) could achieve a high attack success, without decreasing the model's accuracy on clean data.
+We showed that defenses proposed for centralized FL settings, such as gradient clipping and Trimmed Mean, are ineffective in P2PFL.
+We propose a new defense that uses a weighted combination of the local model and model updates sent by a node's peer by assigning a higher weight to the trusted local model.
 Our work opens up new avenues for experimenting with other learning protocols in P2PFL architectures, and evaluating other attacks and defenses.